chandanhpcic/docs/source/manual/how-tos/ipv6_fb.rst

 Step 2 - configure the WAN interface
 ------------------------------------

-On the OPNSense go to :menuselection:`Interfaces --> WAN` and set the configuration type for IPv6 to **DHCPv6**.
+On the REticen8 go to :menuselection:`Interfaces --> WAN` and set the configuration type for IPv6 to **DHCPv6**.
 On the bottom part of the dialog in
 **DHCPv6 Client configuration** make sure to select

 * checkbox: **Request only an IPv6 prefix**